Financial-Times/origami-website/_tutorials/manual-build.md

 </aside>

 So that we can see our progress as we build the page, now is the time to implement our build step.
-For that, we are going to use the [Origami Build Tools](https://github.com/Financial-Times/origami-build-tools).
+For that, we are going to use the <a href="https://github.com/Financial-Times/origami-build-tools" class="o-typography-link--external">Origami Build Tools</a>.
 As long as you have Node.js installed, you can run:

 <pre><code class="o-syntax-highlight--bash">npx origami-build-tools [command]</code></pre>